Can I File a Lawsuit for Food Poisoning?

 - Someone acted negligently or maliciously.
 The lawyer would need to prove that the restaurant or its workers in some way failed to prepare safe food.
 Maybe a worker did not wash their hands after using the bathroom, or employees failed to keep food at safe temperatures.

 - The negligence caused you harm.
 For this part, the lawyer is responsible to demonstrate that the negligence made the food unsafe, which ultimately left you sick.
 Sometimes, an investigator will perform lab results on food to identify foodborne pathogens.

 - The harm you experienced was significant and/or life-altering.
 Did you end up in the hospital?
 Do you have ongoing medical concerns?
 How many days of work did you miss?
 These things may be easier to prove if there are medical and work records at the lawyer’s disposal.

-Already, you might begin to see that if you have a case, you would want to work with a qualified attorney to help.
+Already, you might begin to see that if you have a case, you will want to work with a qualified attorney to help.